 Sharing is caring!

-I have a gorgeous Free Crochet Triangle Shawl with a Shell pattern for you today!
-This light and lace shawl is worked from the top down, and you can easily adapt the pattern to any size.
 You can wear this design all year round.
 It is perfect for adding a bright pop of colour with your Winter outfits, and for draping around your shoulders on a Summer evening.
-You can find a Video Tutorial further down the page.

 crochet scarf